 ultrasound (sonogram) is a test that uses reflected

-sound waves to produce a picture of the
+sound waves to show a picture of the

 scrotum .
-An ultrasound can show the long, tightly
+The test can show the long, tightly

-coiled tube that lies behind each testicle and collects sperm (epididymis) and
+coiled tube that lies behind each testicle and collects sperm (epididymis).
+And it can show

 the tube (vas deferens) that connects the testicles to the

 transducer is passed back and forth over the scrotum.
 The device sends the

 sound waves to the computer, which turns them into a picture.
 This picture is shown on a video screen.
 The picture produced by ultrasound is called a

 sonogram, echogram, or scan.
 Pictures or videos of the ultrasound images may be

 - Check a mass or pain in the testicles.

 - Find or check on an infection or swelling of the testicles or